WeiYang-BAI/Impu-Reference-Panel-Reconstruction/README.md

 # reference-panel-reconstruction
-This is an easily-to-use tool for users to reconstruction reference panels of 1000G, and to investigate the imputation accuracy changes pattern for a particular population of interest.
+This is an easily-to-use tool for users to reconstruct imputation reference panels of 1000G, and to investigate the imputation accuracy changes pattern for a particular population of interest.
 Note that the Bcftools and Minimac3 are required.

 Use the follow command to download: